AgoraIO/agora_doc_source/en-US/markdown/rte-sdk-legacy-api/set_the_audio_profile_and_scenario_android.md

 An audio profile includes the audio sample rate, encoding scheme, number of channels, and bitrate for the encoding audio stream; an audio scenario determines the audio processing module.

 Different applications require different audio profiles or scenarios.
-This page introduces how to call Agora APIs to set an appropriate audio profile and scenario according to your application.
+This page shows you how to set the appropriate audio profile and scenario in your app using Agora SDKs.

 ## Understand the tech